musictraveler721217/background_web/README.md

 **Version: v1.0.0**

-**Note: GitHub repository has not been set up yet.
-Once set up, you can download the executable file from this link: [Download Latest Version](https://github.com/musictraveler721217/backgroundweb/releases/latest/download/BackgroundWebOpener.exe).
+**You can now download the executable file directly from the GitHub repository: [Download Latest Version](https://github.com/musictraveler721217/background_web/releases/latest/download/BackgroundWebOpener.exe).
 Alternatively, you can refer to the "Install from Source Code" method below.**

-> Last updated: 2025/4/7
+> Last updated: 2023/11/15

 This program allows users to open multiple web pages in the background simultaneously, especially suitable for logging in and playing multiple course videos at the same time.
 It provides various browser settings to enhance the user experience and effectively prevents web page idle logout.